exakat/exakat-ce/docs/User/Configuration.rst

 Option availability
 ###################

-This table show which operation (audit, cobbler) is parametered by which directive.
+This table shows which operation (audit, cobbler) is parametered by which directive.

 +---------------------+--------------------+---------+
 | name                | project / analyze  | cobble  |